openmediavault/openmediavault-docs/prerequisites.rst

 **drive must have at least two partitions**.
 Consult the next table for.

 ============  ==========  ===========  =======================================
- Partition     Min size    Best size    Mandatory
+ Partition     Mininmal    Best size    Mandatory
 ============  ==========  ===========  =======================================
  ``/boot``      256Mib      500Mib      Optional, partition used to boot ``/``           4Gi        120GiB      Yes, the partition were system install